Buddytheelff/webmapping/Chapter08/readme.md

 ## Activity 8

-1. Create a _unit-3_ web directory and Git repository.
+1. Create a _unit-3_ web directory.
-2. Create a bubble chart based on the simple Chapter 2 dataset.
-Save a copy of your _main.js_ as _bubblechart.js_, as you will replace this code in your _main.js_ in Chapter 9.
+2. Create a bubble chart based on the dataset in the tutorial.
-3. Find and format a multivariate dataset for the Unit 3 D3 map.
+3. Find and format the dataset for the Unit 3 D3 map.
+4. Zip a copy of your _unit-3_ folder and upload it to Canvas.
+The folder should include the `index.html`, `main.js` in the `js`folder, `style.css` in the `css` folder and _D3_ library in your `lib` folder.
-4. Commit and sync the dataset and your _unit-3_ folder (including _bubblechart.js_) in your data folder of the _unit-3_ directory with the commit message "Activity 8".
+5. **Optional:** Commit the changes to your _unit-3_ directory and sync with GitHub.
+Include "Activity 8" in the commit message (Summary).

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Robert E. Roth \(reroth@wisc.edu\)._